maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

 Seqlok targets:

 - Browsers (SAB + Workers / AudioWorklet)
-- Node / Deno (worker_threads)
+- Node / Deno (`worker_threads`)
 - Environments with shared `WebAssembly.Memory`

-And you want the core to be:

-- Portable to other languages (Rust, C/C++, etc.)
-- Re-implementable on the "other side" (e.g. planner in Rust, bindings in JS)
-- Usable in headless tools and non-browser contexts

-A function/data kernel acts as a **portable spec**:
+The golden flow is intentionally **portable**:

-- `Plan<S>` is a plain data structure describing plan.
+- `Plan<S>` is a plain data structure describing the layout.
-- `allocateShared(plan)` is a simple resource construction based on that plan.
+- `allocateShared(plan)` constructs raw shared memory for that layout.
-- `mapViews(plan, backing)` is a deterministic mapping.
+- `buildHandoff(plan, backing)` serializes the plan/backing relationship into a portable envelope.
+- `receiveHandoff(handoff)` re-establishes a verified view of the same layout on the processor side.
+- `bindController` and `bindProcessor` map typed views on top of the backing according to that plan.

 Any language with: